moiseevigor/moiseevigor.github.io/_appendices/2026-07-10-cosmic-web-B5-reading-gas-maps.md

 The obvious sharper instrument, ACT DR6 at 1.6′, at first made things *worse*: the same spine stack dropped to 2.95σ unmasked (versus Planck's 9σ on the overlapping footprint), and the masked residual stayed below the pre-registered 3σ gate (1.77σ at 3′ masking; E3c).
-The diagnosis, not a mere excuse, is a scale mismatch: the spines are projected through a ~250 h⁻¹Mpc redshift shell, so their stacked signal is coherent on *degree* scales — exactly the scales a ground-based map's filtering suppresses, while it excels at arcminutes.
+The working diagnosis is a scale mismatch: the spines are projected through a ~250 h⁻¹Mpc redshift shell, so their stacked signal is coherent on *degree* scales, where a ground-based map is least reliable while excelling at arcminutes.
+(A caveat belongs here: ACT DR6's y-map co-adds Planck information at large scales, so pure filtering cannot be the whole story — transfer-function and footprint effects on degree scales remain to be pinned down.)
 The lesson: an analysis design must place its signal at the angular scales its instrument preserves.
 E3c's prescription — go small-scale, individual structures instead of shell projections — became the pair-bridge design.